tip-org/tools-paper/paper.md

 # Future work and discussion and related work {#future}

+The work on the TIP infrastructure is very much alive, we are adding more benchmarks and more functionality to the toolbox.
+These are some of the areas where TIP can be improved.

-LAMBDA FUNCTIONS: Another way to remove higher-order functions is to specialize functions with cloned copies of first order functions (similar to monomorphisation in the next section).
+Another way to remove higher-order functions than defunctionalisation is to specialize functions with cloned copies of first order functions [@DarlingtonSpecialisation].
-How this is can be done for functional programs is described in [@DarlingtonSpecialisation].

-MONOMORPHISATION: Polymorphically recursive definitions  an be approximated by letting them definitions unroll a few times and then becoming opaque.
-A prover could still be able to reason about the opaque version of the function if it is mentioned in an inductive hypothesis.
+Polymorphically recursive definitions can be approximated by letting their definitions unroll a one or a few times letting the leaves call an opaque copy.
+These could still be reasoned about if the abstract version is mentioned in an inductive hypothesis.
 Similarily, assertions that require infinitely many copies to be complete could be curbed with a limit on the number of copies.
-One way is to be inspired by fuel arguments similar to [@leinoFuel], guaranteeing termination and predictability.
+One way is use fuel arguments[@leinoFuel] to restrict the distance from the seeds, guaranteeing termination and predictability.

-A complete encoding of types is possible, but this has a risk of being heavier and the introduced overhead could for instance disturb trigger selection in SMT solvers.
-Such encodings have been analyzed in [@blanchette2013encoding], which also outlines a "Finite Monomorphisation Algorithm" (sect 7.1), with the settings in sledgehammer.
-By default, the type universe is allowed to grow thrice, and at most 200 new formulae are allowed to be introduced.
+On the other hand, instead of monomorphisation, a complete encoding of types is possible.
+But an encoding risks introducing overhead that could for instance disturb trigger selection in SMT solvers.
+Such encodings have been analyzed in [@blanchette2013encoding], which also outlines the "Finite Monomorphisation Algorithm" (sect 7.1), used in Sledgehammer. <!-- By default, the type universe is allowed to grow thrice, and at most 200 new formulae are allowed to be introduced. -->

 A similar monomorphisation algorithm has been formalized in [@Li08trustedsource] Their approach is basically the one to removing polymorphism